ivi-42/IPFS/readme.md

 This project provides a decentralized solution for document storage utilizing Ethereum, IPFS, and Hardhat for local development.
 It is used as storage of procedually generated virtual worms, with 30+ neurons.

-This project borns as an "answer" to the question of how, after waiting hours for 2 second of worms, how could i find a way to not lose them.
+This project borns as an "answer" to the question of how, after waiting hours for 2 second of worms, how could i find a way to not lose them. (the data)

 So i started an hypotetical decentralised server, but it didnt work for long, as I was the only person in it haha.